thomasebsmith/youtube-player/README.md

 ## Future Versions
 ##### v0.2 (in development)
- - Ability to customize playback behavior via options page
+ - Ability to customize playback behavior via options page (complete)
- - Ability to view and edit existing playlists
+ - Ability to view and edit existing playlists (in progress)
- - Ability to view and edit names and descriptions for videos in playlists
+ - Ability to view and edit names and descriptions for videos in playlists (in progress)
- - Better code quality, including more comments
+ - Better code quality, including more comments (complete)

 ##### v0.3
  - Improvements for behavior when the user navigates while a playlist is